End of the Road (Torchwood): Plot summary

 In Dallas, Oswald asks Jilly to get him a prostitute on a whim, claiming he wants something normal in this new world.
 Jilly takes on a new intern, unaware that she is a CIA agent.
 When the prostitute arrives at Oswald's room, she is surprised to learn that Oswald just wants to have dinner with her.
 She rejects his offer and tells him that as a celebrity, he is worshipped, but as a man, he's still hated for what he did and soon will become a "Category 0".
 Oswald demands answers of Jilly, who reveals that there is a new law that is being worked on that will classify criminals like Oswald as Category 0s and send them to the modules.
 Angered that PhiCorp used him for their plans and intended to abandon him once they were done with him, Oswald batters Jilly and runs away.
 Later, Jilly is met by a representative of the Families, who shoots the CIA mole.
 The mole's identity was revealed by another Family agent within the CIA, Charlotte Wills, who happens to be a former teammate of Esther and Rex.
 After a one-question job interview, he takes Jilly to meet the Families.

 Esther gets in contact with her sister, who's currently in a secure mental facility, and finds out to her horror that her sister wants to volunteer herself and her children to become "Category 1".
 In desperation, Esther ignores Jack's pleading not to reveal a critical detail she noticed about Angelo's room (the floor).
 After removing the floor panelling, a mysterious device is discovered.
-After Shapiro orders Gwen to be deported, Jack explains it's a Null Field transmitter, which interferes with the morphic field he previously postulated was behind the Miracle.
+After Shapiro orders Gwen to be deported, Jack explains it is a Null Field transmitter, which interferes with the morphic field he previously postulated was behind the Miracle.
 Although he claims to be broadly unfamiliar with the technology, he is forced to help disable it so it can be taken to CIA Headquarters in Langley.

 Jack modifies the Null Field to target sound, so he can converse with Rex and Esther without being overheard.
 Jack explains the reason for his reticence: he is trying to protect humanity from technology they should not have access to, due to the damage to the timeline.
 He also explains that the tech is alien, and that it most likely came from the Torchwood Hub.
 It was buried in the ruins as shown in the third series, but Angelo must have had people salvage the transmitter, preparing for the miracle.
-It's suggested that Jack is mortal because Angelo used the device to target him as well through his blood.
+It is suggested that Jack is mortal because Angelo used the device to target him as well through his blood.
 Jack begs Rex and Esther to help him escape, to help save the shining future he's seen.
 He takes a critical piece of the technology so nobody can replicate it.
 On the way out, an agent shoots Jack and sees Esther helping.
 Rex knocks the agent unconscious, and Esther drives a wounded Jack away.